watson-developer-cloud/assistant-improve-recommendations-notebook/README.md

        Sign up in [Watson Studio](https://www.ibm.com/cloud/watson-studio), or use an existing account.
 Lite plan is free to use.

-    2. Create a new project and add a Cloud Object Storage account.
+    2. Create a new project and add a Cloud Object Storage (COS) account.

        For more information regarding COS plans, see [Pricing](https://www.ibm.com/cloud-computing/bluemix/pricing-object-storage).